lmc-eu/spirit-design-system/packages/web/DEPRECATIONS-v2.md

 # Deprecations List

-Following deprecations and feature flags will be removed in version 2 of the _spirit-web_ package.
+Following deprecations will be removed in version 2 of the _spirit-web_ package.

 > Please follow these steps to safely upgrade your design system to Spirit Design System v2 components.

 [What are deprecations?][readme-deprecations]

-[What are feature flags?][readme-feature-flags]

-## Feature Flags

-### Alert Bordered

-The feature flag enabling the bordered variant of alert will be removed and the bordered variant will be enabled by default.

 ## Deprecations